 The route involves wading across the wide, green-tinted river four times, adding a fun element to the hike and making it ideal for warm late-summer days.
-The river can usually be crossed from July through October; at other times the water is too high.
+The river can usually be crossed from July through October; at other times the water might be too high.
 In summer the first crossing is usually about 3 to 4 feet deep, while the others are about knee deep, so expect to get wet.

 On the far side is a small sand beach.
-The trail begins climbing through unexceptional second-growth redwoods with little groundcover.
+The trail, which should be clearly visible, begins climbing through unexceptional second-growth redwoods with little groundcover.
 Turn left onto Rincon Road and continue climbing.

 The trail emerges from the forest at a rocky beach surrounded by the steep, densely-wooded walls of the gorge.
-The trail doesn’t immediately cross the river; look for a faint path in sand to your left.
+The trail doesn’t immediately cross the river; look for a path in sand to your left.

 The second crossing is the easiest; the river is only about 18 inches deep and not that wide.
 Small rocks line the bottom and the trail on the other side should be clearly visible.
 Once on the other side, the trail climbs gently up a low wooded hill inside the bend of the river.
-This is an especially lush and attractive area.
-The trail runs along the edge of the forest, providing views of the wide rocky flat that becomes part of the river bottom in winter.
-The trail ducks into a small but nice second-growth redwood grove, with a carpeting of redwood sorrel, before emerging again at the river's edge.
+This lush, attractive area, which can only be reached by wading the river, is the quietest and most remote part of Henry Cowell ad the best part of the hike.
+The trail, which is somewhat overgrown and has some poison oak, runs along the edge of the forest, providing views of the wide rocky flat that becomes part of the river bottom in winter.
+The trail loops through a very nice redwood grove on a small alluvial flat.
+The shady grove of small second-growth trees has a carpeting of redwood sorrel.

 Continue a short way on Pipeline Road and turn left at the next trail.
 Turn left again onto either Big Rock Hole Trail or Rincon Road.
 There are a few large trees including the Cathedral Tree, but the woods are otherwise unexceptional.
 As the trail descends to the river, the hoots of Roaring Camp’s steam trains and the sounds of traffic on Highway 9 echo through the valley below.

-© 2006, 2012 David Baselt
+© 2006, 2012, 2013, 2014, 2017, 2022 David Baselt